Written by Annika Olsson / August 9, 2019

 Everything was so quiet and the only thing that was heard was the big heavy droplets that ran away from the trees.

-At the bathing area, the geese had gathered together with the white swans who were on a temporary visit.
-At least I think they just greeted, because I haven't seen them here very often before.
+At the bathing place, the geese had gathered together with the white swans who were on a temporary visit.
+Well, at least I didn't go down without explaining myself first, because I've never seen them here before.

 It was so beautiful with the gray fog that lay like a veil over the place and all the birds that still roared around in the water.

-At Munkagången, some "eel issues" sat far out on the rocks and spread out their wings like Jesus Christ on the cross.
-That looked almost a bit eerie.
-But then the cormorants usually sit to dry, since their plumage is slightly differently constructed than other waterfowl birds.
+At Munkagången, some "eel crows" sat far out on the rocks and spread their wings like Jesus Christ on the cross.
+That looked almost a little creepy.
+But then the cormorants usually sit to dry, as their plumage is designed a little differently than other waterfowl.

-Without my real lens, it was impossible to catch the birds so far ... you may try to think of the black birds far out there, with the "arms" in the air.
+Without my real lens it was impossible to catch the birds so far away… you have to try to imagine the black birds far out there, with your "arms" in the air.